JaneliaSciComp/SongExplorer/README.md

 used to look for patterns in the raw data ([see Examining Errors](#examining-errors)).

-At this point in the tutorial we have just trained a single model, but DeepSong does have workflows were multiple models are saved to a single `Logs Folder` (e.g. if `replicates` is >1, or if `Omit One`, `Omit All`, or `X-Validate` is used).
+At this point in the tutorial we have just trained a single model, but SongExplorer does have workflows were multiple models are saved to a single `Logs Folder` (e.g. if `replicates` is >1, or if `Omit One`, `Omit All`, or `X-Validate` is used).
 In these cases, the left panel of "accuracy.pdf" will show the sum of